Myosotis: Symbolism

-The small blue forget-me-not flower was first used by the Grand Lodge Zur Sonne, in 1926, as a Masonic emblem at the annual convention in Bremen, Germany.
+The small, blue forget-me-not flower was first used by the Grand Lodge Zur Sonne, in 1926, as a Masonic emblem at the annual convention in Bremen, Germany.
 In 1938, a forget-me-not badge—made by the same factory as the Masonic badge—was chosen for the annual Nazi Party Winterhilfswerk, the annual charity drive of the National Socialist People's Welfare, the welfare branch of the Nazi party.
 This coincidence enabled Freemasons to wear the forget-me-not badge as a secret sign of membership.

 After World War II, the forget-me-not flower was used again as a Masonic emblem in 1948 at the first Annual Convention of the United Grand Lodges of Germany.
 The badge is now worn in the coat lapel by Freemasons around the world to remember all who suffered in the name of Freemasonry, especially those during the Nazi era.

 The flower is also used as a symbol of remembrance by the people of Newfoundland and Labrador.
 It is used to commemorate those from the province who were killed in the First World War, and worn around July 1.

 It is also used in Germany to commemorate the fallen soldiers of the world wars in a similar manner to the use of remembrance poppies in the UK.

-The flower is also the symbol for the Armenian Genocide's 100th anniversary.
+The flower is also the symbol for the Armenian genocide's 100th anniversary.
 The design of the flower is a black dot symbolising the past, and the suffering of Armenian people.
 The light purple appendages symbolise the present, and unity of Armenians.
-The 5 purple petals symbolise the future, and the five continents Armenians escaped to.
+The five purple petals symbolise the future, and the five continents to which Armenians escaped.
 The yellow in the centre symbolises eternity, and the Tsitsernakaberd itself symbolises the 12 provinces lost to Turkey.